Serious Questions about Defensive Use of a Firearm

 "I do not love the bright sword for its sharpness, nor the arrow for its swiftness, nor the warrior for his glory.
 I love only that which they defend."
 (J.R.R.Tolkien, The Two Towers)

-Your Personal Protection Academy trainers are Michael and Jenifer Bender.
-We provide common sense, self-defense training to fellow travelers, business executives, seniors, couples, lawful citizens and our son.
-We are certified to prepare you to qualify for multi-state concealed carry permits and can also teach basic safety and handling of your handgun.
-We'll train in classrooms, private homes, clubs, shooting ranges, and any place students will gather to gain freedom from fear.
+For the past decade these curriculums have been developed and delivered to more than 6000 clients by the team of Jenifer and Michael Bender.
+Although Jen passed away on July 4, 2016, Michael continues that team effort to provide common sense self-defense training to fellow travelers, business executives, seniors, couples, lawful citizens and our son.
+PPA is certified to prepare you to qualify for multi-state concealed carry permits and competently serve as your own first responder with several skills.
+We train in classrooms, homes, clubs, shooting ranges ... any venue where students gather to gain freedom from fear.

 Back to Top | Home